Ingredients That Minimize Stone Formation in Dogs

-Here are a few ingredients that are beneficial and effective in helping minimize calcium oxalate formation in dogs!
+Here are a few ingredients that are beneficial and effective in helping minimize calcium oxalate formation in dogs and preventing recurrent stones!

 Potassium citrate is the most effective crystal formation inhibitor for calcium oxalate stones.
 This ingredient has a two-part function.
 First, it attaches to calcium in the urine, preventing the formation of mineral crystals that can develop into calcium oxalate stones.
 Second, it acts as an alkaline agent to prevent urine from becoming too acidic, creating an environment less suitable for calcium oxalate stone formation.
 Potassium citrate is currently the main ingredient used to help prevent calcium oxalate stones in dogs.

 Magnesium also has a two-part function.
 First, it can lower the risk of stone formation as it bonds with oxalates, which reduces the number of free oxalate ions that can bond with calcium and form stones.
 Second, it acts as an alkaline agent and prevents the urine from being too acidic.

 Many veterinarians suggest supplementing with vitamin B6 because it increases the metabolism of glyoxylate, a precursor of oxalic acid.
 Additionally, a deficiency in vitamin B6 can contribute to increased oxalate production.

 Studies have shown that supplementing with vitamin E can help reduce the ability of calcium oxalate to crystallize in the kidneys.